Protecting your caravan or holiday home.

 Whether you own a static caravan, touring caravan or holiday home, it’s essential to have the right insurance in place to ensure it's properly protected.
 Here we discuss the different types of caravan insurance available and why you need specialist cover.

 Static caravan insurance

 The right insurance is an essential part of being a static caravan owner and there are several key reasons why you need the best insurance in place.
 Static caravans are particularly vulnerable to the elements and damage caused by bad weather is a major risk.
 Having the right insurance will protect your static caravan against the cost of repairing damage caused by storms, flooding, lightning, frost and falling trees.
 As most holiday homes are left unattended at times during the year, there is also the risk of theft and damage caused by break-ins or vandalism.
-Aside from the threat of damage, proof of insurance might also be required by your holiday park.
+Aside from the threat of damage, insurance might also be a pre-requisite of your chosen holiday park.
 Some parks insist that you have a certain level of insurance cover and may ask for proof of insurance as a condition of you having a plot there.
+Find out more.

 Touring caravan insurance

 Whilst the freedom and thrill of the open road is a major attraction for caravanners, travelling from place to place and leaving your holiday home parked and exposed to the elements can carry its risks.
 There are the obvious weather, theft, fire and accidental damage risks which could occur at any time and leave you with an expensive repair bill.
 But there are also potential risks of your caravan or caravan equipment causing injury to another person or property damage, which could lead to expensive claims against you.
 Find out more.